natrontech/workshop-ansible/docs/basics/tasks/gather-facts.md

 ```

 It is recommended to disable facts gathering, if you don't need the facts.
-This imporoves the performance of the playbook massively.
+This improves the performance of the playbook massively.

 You can manually disable facts gathering with the `gather_facts` option:
 ```yaml hl_lines="3"